-Mildred's have a no-booking policy but I see this as a positive thing!
+Mildred's, in Soho, has a no-booking policy but I see this as a positive thing!
 On nearly every occasion I've been to Mildred's, I've had to wait for a table.
 The time I've waited has ranged from 5 minutes to half an hour, but it's been worth it!
 They are super popular and you may get an inkling about why this is when you look through the photos below.

 Why you should go to Mildred's

 I think it's worth eating at Mildred's for a few reasons.

 - the staff have a relaxing way about them even though the restaurant is so busy

 - the staff and they know their stuff about what they're serving

 - if you're not super hungry but fancy a dessert, I'd recommend just popping in for the chocolate and peanut butter brownie

 Mildred's is growing!
 They had one restaurant, which is 45 Lexington Street, Soho, London,